 We generated a variety of geometric trajectories, simulated the sensor outputs using our non-ideal sensing model, and ran OCCAMTRACK, PARTICLE-FILTER, and PARTICLE-FILTER with geometric post-processing, which we call PARTICLE FILTER + GEOMETRIC.
-A sample trajectory, along with the outputs of the three algorithms, is shown in Figure 11.
+A sample trajectory, along with the outputs of the three algorithms, is shown in Figure 15.

-As expected, the ideal algorithm OCCAMTRACK performs poorly when the data is imperfect: such data lead to gaps in the sequence of localization patches and infeasible localization arcs.
+As expected, the ideal algorithm OCCAMTRACK performs poorly when the data are imperfect: such data lead to gaps in the sequence of localization patches and infeasible localization arcs.
 In our implementation, we simply ignored these geometric inconsistencies, and just computed the piecewise linear paths using the rest of the arcs.
-Of course, in the worst-case, poor data can completely break OCCAMTRACK, but we found that the algorithm recovers rather well from these bad situations and produces acceptable trajectories, although not nearly as good as in the ideal case.
+Of course, in the worst case, poor data can completely break OCCAMTRACK, but we found that the algorithm recovers rather well from these bad situations and produces acceptable trajectories, although not nearly as good as in the ideal case.
 In fact, compared to PARTICLE-FILTER, the output of OCCAMTRACK looks significantly worse: it has significantly more pronounced turns and twists.
-PARTICLE-FILTER seems much better at dealing with noisy data, but its drawback is that, like any sample-based scheme, it produces trajectories with many vertices.
-This is where our combination of PARTICLE-FILTER with geometric post-processing achieves the best of both worlds: it combines the robustness of PARTICLE-FILTER with the economic paths of the ideal OCCAMTRACK.
+PARTICLE-FILTER seems much better at dealing with noisy data, but its drawback is that, like any sample-b ased scheme, it produces trajectories with many vertices.
+This is where our combination of PARTICLE-FILTER with geometric postprocessing achieves the best of both worlds: it combines the robustness of PARTICLE-FILTER with the economic paths of the ideal OCCAMTRACK.

-In particular, in the example of Figure 11, the output of PARTICLE-FILTER + Geometric uses 10 segments and has maximum error of 1.73, compared to 51 segments required for the Particle-Filter for the error of 1.19.
+Figure 15 shows the output trajectories generated by the three techniques, and Table I are the statistics of the output.
+As a sample result, for track C_1 , PARTICLE-FILTER + Geometric uses 10 segments and has maximum error of 1.73, compared to 51 segments required for the PARTICLE-FILTER for the error of 1.19.
 We simulated this experiment over several trajectories, using the non-ideal sensing, and observed the same trend.
-On a typical input, the maximum localization error using Particle-Filter + Geometric was comparable to the basic particle filter algorithm, but in the worst-case it was almost 50% higher.
-On the other hand, the path description computed by Particle-Filter + Geometric was at least a factor of 5 smaller.
+On a typical input, the maximum localization error using PARTICLE-FILTER + Geometric was comparable to the basic particle filter algorithm, but in the worst-case it was almost 50% higher.
+On the other hand, the path description computed by PARTICLE-FILTER + Geometric was at least a factor of 5 smaller.